wkumari/draft-wkumari-capport-icmp-unreach/README.md

    ignoring the extensions.

-   When used in an Extension Object, the Captive Portal ICMP data fields are packetd into an extension struction as shown below.
+   When used in an Extension Object, the Captive Portal ICMP data fields are packed into an extension structure as shown below.

         0                   1                   2                   3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1